Sotiris Ninis: Return to Panathinaikos

 On 6 November 2014, Ninis signed a new contract with Panathinaikos for two-and-a-half years.

 Charleroi

-On 18 January 2016, Charleroi announced the acquisition of Sotiris Ninis for the next two years, with the attacking midfielder leaving to Panathinaikos for the second time in his career.
+On 18 January 2016, Charleroi announced the acquisition of Sotiris Ninis for the next two years, with the attacking midfielder leaving Panathinaikos for the second time in his career.

 Maccabi Petah Tikva and Hapoel Ashkelon

 On 10 September 2017, Ninis signed for one year at Maccabi Petah Tikva F.C. of the Israeli Premier League as a free agent, after being released from KV Mechelen a week earlier.

 In October 2018, Ninis joined Liga Leumit side Hapoel Ashkelon.
 On 8 October 2018, he scored on his debut after coming on as a substitute in a 2–1 win over Hapoel Kfar Saba.

 PAS Giannina

 On 18 November 2022, Ninis signed two-year contract with PAS Giannina.

 International career

 Greece U21

 Ninis played with Greece national under-19 football team in the UEFA European Under-19 Football Championship in Austria, where he scored the equaliser against Germany, assisted two others and helped his team to progress to the final.
 Ninis was eventually selected by UEFA in the "U19 names to note", containing the best eleven players of the 2007 UEFA European Under-19 Football Championship.
 He was selected as the right midfielder in a 4–4–2 formation.
 Also he was selected by Uefa as the MVP of this tournament.

 Ninis returned to duty for the Under-19 Elite qualifying round of the European Championships, after making his senior international debut.
 He was a key player in games against Moldova and the Netherlands, particularly impressing in the latter game.
 He assisted one goal, and scored the match winner from 12 yards as he kept Greece's hopes of qualification alive.

 On 8 September 2009, Ninis scored the equaliser against the England U21 team in a match that finished 1–1.